History of anarchism: Contemporary anarchism

 The anthropology of anarchism has changed in the contemporary era as the traditional lines or ideas of the 19th century have been abandoned.
 Most anarchists are now younger activists informed with feminist and ecological concerns.
 They are involved in counterculture, Black Power, creating temporary autonomous zones, and events such as Carnival Against Capital.
 These movements are not anarchist, but rather anarchistic.

 Mexico saw another uprising at the turn of the 21st century.
 Zapatistas took control of a large area in Chiapas.
 They were organised in an autonomous, self-governing model that has many parallels to anarchism, inspiring many young anarchists in the West.
 Another stateless region that has been associated with anarchism is the Kurdish area of Rojava in northern Syria.
 The conflict there emerged during the Syrian Civil War and Rojava's decentralized model is founded upon Bookchin's ideas of libertarian municipalism and social ecology within a secular framework and ethnic diversity.
 Chiapas and Rojava share the same goal, to create a libertarian community despite being surrounded by state apparatus.

 Anarchism grew in popularity and influence as part of the anti-war, anti-capitalist, and anti-globalisation movements.
 Maia Ramnath described those social movements that employ the anarchist framework (leaderless, direct democracy) but do not call themselves anarchists as anarchists with a lowercase a while describing more traditional forms of anarchism with a capital A. Anarchists became known for their involvement in protests against meetings such as the World Trade Organization in Seattle in 1999, Group of Eight in 2001 and the World Economic Forum, as part of anti-globalisation movement.
 Some anarchist factions at these protests engaged in rioting, property destruction, and violent confrontations with police.
 These actions were precipitated by ad hoc, leaderless, anonymous cadres known as black blocs.
 Other organisational tactics pioneered during this period include security culture, affinity groups and the use of decentralised technologies such as the Internet.
 Occupy Wall Street movement had roots in anarchist philosophy.

-According to anarchist scholar Simon Critchley, "contemporary anarchism can be seen as a powerful critique of the pseudo-libertarianism of contemporary neo-liberalism [...]
-One might say that contemporary anarchism is about responsibility, whether sexual, ecological, or socio-economic; it flows from an experience of conscience about the manifold ways in which the West ravages the rest; it is an ethical outrage at the yawning inequality, impoverishment, and disenfranchisement that is so palpable locally and globally".